eswanson224/eswanson224.github.io/README.md

 # eswanson224.github.io

-A simple chatbot for discord with custom commands written in node.js using the discord.js library as an api wrapper.
+A simple website written in pure html, css, and js that I made in middle school.